 Around the world, soybeans have fast become known as a miracle crop because of their ever-growing use in many of the foods we eat.
-Not only can we eat the actual soybean, it is also used to feed cattle, pigs, chicken and fish; and is a key ingredient to many of your favorite foods.
+Not only can we eat the actual soybean, it is also used to feed cattle, pigs, chicken and fish, and is a key ingredient to many of your favorite foods.
 But what goes into growing this miracle crop?
-SoyCam.com, funded by the Illinois Soybean Association, helps answer this question by showing us soybean production in action – one photo at a time.
+The Illinois Soybean Association funded the SoyCam initiative to help answer this question by showing us soybean production in action – one photo at a time.

-For the past four years, soybean farmers from across Illinois have been helping tell the story of soybean production with images from their fields.
+Soybean farmers from across Illinois helped tell the story of soybean production with images from their fields.
 These farmers are proud of their crops and what they do for a living.
 They want to educate people who don’t live on a farm about what they do and why.
-These are their images, their crops.
-SoyCam gives them a place to share it with you.
-As you look through our many SoyCam galleries, you will:
+These are their images, their crops, and SoyCam shares them with you.
+As you look through our SoyCam galleries, you will:

-In addition to posting traditional field photos, many of our SoyCam farmers also post pictures of other parts of agriculture they are involved in – like pork production, beef production and the sustainability efforts they practice to help ensure we are using the Earth’s resources in the best possible way.
-You’ll even see photos of their families as many of them work together to produce the food.
+In addition to posting traditional field photos, many of our SoyCam farmers posted pictures of other parts of agriculture they’re involved in – like pork production, beef production and the sustainability efforts they practice to help ensure we’re using the Earth’s resources in the best possible way.
+They also show you how their families work together to produce the food.
 There is so much we can learn by simply walking a day in one of these farmers’ shoes.

 While the SoyCam initiative has ended, you can still see the story of soybeans – and our Illinois soybean farmers – in the Archived Galleries.
 Check them out now!